davejfranco/elasticonfig_gen/README.md

 ## How to deploy

-Currently the script is stored on an s3 bucket called needish-ops and is there because during the elasticsearch AMI creation using Packer is pulled from the s3 bucket to be run later on when the instance is created using terraform.
+Currently the script is stored on an s3 bucket called needish-ops and is there because during the elasticsearch AMI creation is pulled from that s3 bucket to be run later on when the instance is created using terraform.

 ## Who is the wonderful mind that came with this fantastic idea.